aisha-gupta-1/IOS-codepath-prework/README.md

 Submitted by: **Aisha Gupta**

-**Viven* is an app that is designed for curly-haired individuals so that they can discover personalized hair products through a tagging system, can create custom hair routines, and connect with the curly-haired community!
+*Viven* is an app that is designed for curly-haired individuals so that they can discover personalized hair products through a tagging system, can create custom hair routines, and connect with the curly-haired community!

-Time spent: **6** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features